How our choices can improve the environment | by Roberta Chionne

 Freed from dimensional constraints, ceramic panels have become much more than just a tablet of pressed clay.
 Numerous factors contribute to this product’s sustainability.
 In particular, it combines the advantage of fewer joints – and consequently a more uniform and seamless surface – with the well-known qualities shared by all Italian ceramic tiles, namely hygiene, resistance to abrasion, dust and mould, low maintenance requirements, zero emissions of volatile organic compounds and radon and zero risk of electrostatic charges.

 But along with these well-established characteristics, ceramic panels have many other newly-developed qualities that make them an appealing and increasingly eco-friendly design solution.
-High-definition digital printers are now capable of reproducing any kind of material on the surface of ceramic panels with a high degree of realism, making it possible for example to simulate the elegance of marble or the warmth of timeworn wood while avoiding the costs of production, processing and installation associated with the original materials, not to mention the problems relating to depletion of natural resources.
+High-definition digital printers are now capable of reproducing any kind of material on the surface of ceramic panels with a high degree of realism, making it possible for example to simulate the elegance of marble or the warmth of timeworn wood.

 Another important green aspect of thin ceramic panels is the fact that they can be installed directly on top of existing tiling, making it possible to transform existing spaces without the need to perform demolition work.
 Enormous opportunities are also offered by large sizes and rectified or edge-ground products, which can be used to create artificial and visually striking yet extremely eco-friendly façades.
 Their characteristics as inert and highly recyclable products also mean they are easy to dispose of, while their lifetime of well over half a century makes them a highly durable long-term solution.